Merzasphor/MWSE/docs/source/lua/type/tes3leveledItem.rst

 `__tojson`_ (`string`_)
     Serializes the object to json.

+`insert`_ (`boolean`_)
+    This function inserts given item in the leveled list.
+True is returned if the operation was successful.

 `pickFrom`_ (`tes3item`_)
     Chooses a random item from the list, based on the player's level.

+`remove`_ (`boolean`_)
+    This function removes an item from the leveled list.
+True is returned if the operation was successful.

 .. toctree::
     :hidden:

     tes3leveledItem/__tojson
+    tes3leveledItem/insert
     tes3leveledItem/pickFrom
+    tes3leveledItem/remove

 .. _`__tojson`: tes3leveledItem/__tojson.html
+.. _`insert`: tes3leveledItem/insert.html
 .. _`pickFrom`: tes3leveledItem/pickFrom.html
+.. _`remove`: tes3leveledItem/remove.html

 .. _`boolean`: ../../lua/type/boolean.html
 .. _`niNode`: ../../lua/type/niNode.html